Giova1016/CocktailBuddy_GUI/README.md

 ## Introduction

-This is a project for a computer engineering course.
-The purpose for the project was to create a working GUI for the idea we came up with during our course.
+This is a project made for a computer engineering course.
+The project's purpose was to create a working GUI for the idea we came up with during our course, a Mocktail application for mobile devices.
 This project helped us learn how to create a working GUI and integrate SQLite databases to improve it further.

 ## Features